-In October 2017, we issued at par ten-year senior unsecured notes (the "Senior Notes") in the aggregate principal amount of \$600 million.
-The Senior Notes will mature on October 15, 2027 and bear an annual interest rate of 4.625%.
-The Senior Notes are general unsecured obligations guaranteed by certain of the Company's existing and future U.S. subsidiaries, which are also guarantors under the Senior Secured Credit Facility.
+In October 2017, we issued at par ten-year senior unsecured notes (the "2017 Senior Notes" and together with the 2020 Senior Notes, the "Senior Notes") in the aggregate principal amount of \$600 million.
+The 2017 Senior Notes will mature on October 15, 2027 and bear an annual interest rate of 4.625%.
+The 2017 Senior Notes are general unsecured obligations guaranteed by certain of the Company's existing and future U.S. subsidiaries, which are also guarantors under the Senior Secured Credit Facility.